linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Black-Scholes Option Pricing Model.md

 # Risk-Free Interest Rate

-In deriving the Black-Scholes model, two assumptions were made about the risk-free inter est rate.
+In deriving the Black-Scholes model, two assumptions were made about the risk-free interest rate.
 First, it was assumed that the interest rates for borrowing and lending were the same.
 Second, it was assumed that the interest rate was constant and known over the life of the option.
 The first assumption is unlikely to hold because borrowing rates are higher than lending rates.
 The effect on the Black-Scholes model is that the option price will be bound between the call price derived from the model using the two interest rates.
 The model can handle the second assumption by replacing the risk-free rate over the life of the option by the geometric average of the period returns expected over the life of the option.
 Returns on short-term Treasury bills cannot be known with certainty over the long term.
 Only the expected return is known, and there is a variance around it.
 The effects of variable interest rates are considered in Merton (1973).

 # BLACK-SCHOLES MODEL APPLIED TO THE PRICING OF OPTIONS ON BONDS: IMPORTANCE OF ASSUMPTIONS